jercle/azgo/README.md

   --closed
       Return all work items in any CLOSED state

-  --open
-      Return all work items in any OPEN state

 GLOBAL AZURE DEVOPS FLAGS
   -o, --organization=<value>  (required) Organization to use for Azure DevOps related commands